 He got the band to start their second set early so I could make it.

 July 2 2015

 I was getting silverware from upstairs and saw this new waiter looking at me suspiciously.

 He walked over to Glenn who was hosting and whispered something.

-Glenn started laughing and came over to me.
-He told me the waiter didn’t know I worked here and thought I came in off the street to steal silverware.
+Glenn started laughing and told me the waiter didn’t know I worked here and thought I came in off the street to steal silverware.

-One night one of the hosts of the show described Cornelia as a magic street.
+One of the last nights it was open, one of the hosts of the show described Cornelia as magic.